Theoclymenus

+In Greek mythology, Theoclymenus (/ˌθiəˈklɪmᵻnəs/; Ancient Greek: Θεοκλύμενος) was a prophet from Argos.
+He is a character in the Odyssey, in which he accompanies Telemachus from Pylos back to Ithaca.
+In the Odyssey, he foresees Odysseus' return to Ithaca and the death of Penelope's suitors, but he is not believed when he reveals these visions.

 Family

 Theoclymenus was the son of Polypheides and Aechme, daughter of Haemon, and brother of Harmonides.
-In some accounts, his parents were Thestor and possibly Polymele, and thus, the brother of Leucippe, Theonoe and Calchas.
+In some accounts, his parents were Thestor and possibly Polymele, and thus, the brother of Leucippe, Theonoe of Mycenae, and Calchas.

 Mythology

-In the Odyssey, had been taken from that city after killing one of his relatives being captured by pirates.
+In the Odyssey, he escaped from Argos after killing one of his relatives.
 He fled to Pylos and sought refuge aboard the ship of Telemachus, who had come to inquire about the fate of his father, Odysseus.
-Telemachus obliged yes and Theoclymenus accompanied him back to Ithaca.
-There, Theoclymenus read the auspices of the birds, interpreting them to mean that Telemachus would become head of the royal house of Ithaca.
+Telemachus obliged, and Theoclymenus accompanied him back to Ithaca.
+There, Theoclymenus interpreted the auspices of the birds, predicting that Telemachus would become head of the royal house of Ithaca.
 He also prophesied that Odysseus was already in Ithaca, disguised and watching as events unfolded.
 When he told Penelope of these signs, she did not believe him.
-Later, at dinner, he had a vision of the death of the suitors, but they laughed at his predictions, not knowing they would indeed be killed that night.
+Later, at dinner, he had a vision of the death of the suitors, but they laughed at his predictions, not knowing they would be killed that night.

 Theoclymenos of Egypt

 Theoclymenos is also the name of the king of Egypt in Euripides' play Helen.
+He is the son of Proteus, who he succeeds as kind, and the brother of the seer Theonoe.